Barry McGoldrick: Club

 McGoldrick was instrumental in the Eoghan Rua side that won both the 2006 Derry Intermediate and Ulster Intermediate Championships, before losing out in the 2007 All-Ireland Intermediate Club Championship final to Ardfert of Kerry.
-He was an important member of the Eoghan Rua team which won the 2010 Derry Senior Football Championship, beating favourites Ballinderry in the final.
+He was an important member of the Eoghan Rua team which won the 2010 & 2018 Derry Senior Football Championship, beating favourites Ballinderry in the 2010 final and Lavey in the 2018 final.

 School/college

 McGoldrick attended Loreto College in Coleraine, and captained the school to the McLarnon Cup semi-final in 2003.
 McGoldirck attends St. Mary's University College in Belfast and plays football for the college.
 He won the CAU Indoor 7s Competition with St Mary's in 2008.

 International

 McGoldrick represented Ireland in the Under-17 International Rules Series in 2002.

 Hurling career

 Inter-county

 McGoldrick was part of the Derry minor hurling sides that lost out to Antrim in both the 2002 and 2003 Ulster Minor Hurling Championship finals.

 His first taste of senior inter-county action came when he was 18, with the Derry hurling team, when Sean "Roe" McCloskey was manager.
 He was part of the Derry Senior team that won the 2006 Nicky Rackard Cup, but missed playing in the final due to a hand injury.
 He no longer hurls with Derry; now concentrating on football.